 8th September 2020

-Part of the Aspect Annual Event 2020 webinar series, this session – which took place on the 7th September – explored the crucial role that social sciences can play in the post COVID-19 recovery, the challenges involved in commercialising social sciences and strategies for overcoming them, and how Aspect is looking to bridge the divide between social sciences and business.
+Part of the Aspect Annual Event 2020 webinar series, this session – Building a better world after COVID-19: Transforming how we think about social science commercialisation, which took place on the 7th September – explored the crucial role that social sciences can play in the post COVID-19 recovery, the challenges involved in commercialising social sciences and strategies for overcoming them, and how Aspect is looking to bridge the divide between social sciences and business.

-Here we share the full recording of the session and other insights from the webinar.
+You can find the full recording of the webinar, and other resources from the session, below.

-- (00:00) Introduction from Professor Julia Black (Chair) – Strategic Director of Innovation & Professor of Law at the LSE, & Chair of the Aspect Steering Group
+- Professor Julia Black (Chair) – Strategic Director of Innovation & Professor of Law at the LSE, & Chair of the Aspect Steering Group

 Social sciences have a crucial role to play in the COVID-19 recovery, and in addressing many other challenges society faces.
 This session explored the challenges involved in commercialising social sciences research and some of the strategies for overcoming them, as well as the opportunities for social sciences in the current environment and its importance in creating impactful and sustainable solutions.